Integrated Truss Structure: Solar arrays

 Close-up view of solar array folded like an accordion.

 The International Space Station's main source of energy is from the four large U.S.-made photovoltaic arrays currently on the station, sometimes referred to as the Solar Array Wings (SAW).
 The first pair of arrays are attached to the P6 truss segment, which was launched and installed on top of Z1 in late 2000 during STS-97.
 The P6 segment was relocated to its final position, bolted to the P5 truss segment, in November 2007 during STS-120.
-The second pair of arrays was launched and installed in September 2006 during STS-115, but they didn't provide electricity until STS-116 in December 2006 when the station got an electrical rewiring.
+The second pair of arrays was launched and installed in September 2006 during STS-115, but they did not provide electricity until STS-116 in December 2006 when the station got an electrical rewiring.
 The third pair of arrays was installed during STS-117 in June 2007.
 A final pair arrived in March 2009 on STS-119.
 More solar power was to have been available via the Russian-built Science Power Platform, but it was canceled.

 Each of the Solar Array Wings are 34 m (112 ft) long by 12 m (39 ft) wide, have roughly 2400 lb of mass, and are capable of generating nearly 30 kW of DC power.
 They are split into two photovoltaic blankets, with the deployment mast in between.
 Each blanket has 16,400 silicon photovoltaic cells, each cell measuring 8 cm x 8 cm, grouped into 82 active panels, each consisting of 200 cells, with 4,100 diodes.